So you want to bet NFL preseason football, do you?

 We break down the best ways to handicap the NFL preseason slate and hope you don’t lose your shirt – and pants – by the time Week 1 rolls around:

-The great thing about the NFL preseason is that books and bettors are on the same level.
+The great thing about the NFL preseason is that sports betting sites and bettors are on the same level.
 Coaches don’t reveal their plans until usually the day before a game, and by that time odds have been up for a while.
 If you catch an online presser or read a quote from a coach spilling the beans on his starters’ playing time, you can quickly get down before the lines adjust.

 Research is everything for preseason capping.
 Find out how many snaps the first teamers will get, what the focal point of the offseason is – offense or defense – and wager accordingly.
 Also, keep an eye on camp injuries or how veteran players are treating the tune-up games.
 Some star players go through the motions in August and ones limited by injuries won't risk going all out before the real games start.